mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 ##### 10:59

 In Zen, there are lots of scriptures explaining ‘no-mind’.
 Read “The Zen Doctrine of No-Mind” written by [D. T. Suzuki](glossary#d-t-suzuki).
-He is quoting the topic of no-mind from the words written by Bodhidharma; the title is “Discourse on the Absolute [Observation]” *[He chuckles.]* This discourse really discusses the ‘no-mind’.
+He is quoting the topic of no-mind from the words written by Bodhidharma; the title is “Discourse on the Absolute [Observation]” *[He chuckles.]* This discourse really discusses “no-mind”.
 Again and again, [it asks] what no-mind is.
 If you really dwell in no-mind, how can you know no-mind? *[Laughter.]* Those questions are always coming up – and answers, and questions, and answers, and questions, always appear.
 Read that book; that’s interesting.

 But finally, *what is that*?
 What do you have to do?
 Finally, all you have to do is, keep your quiet.
 When the time comes to die, just die.
 When the comes to sit, just sit.
 When the time comes to live in this world, to live.
 That’s all we have to do.